CARE Moments

 While she is away

 Out of sight, out of pipeline.
-More than 50% of women on parental leave are not informed of workplace changes affecting them.
-The manager who stays in appropriate contact during this period is exceptional — and she will remember it.
+More than 50% of women on parental leave are not informed of workplace changes that affect their role.
+The leader who stays in appropriate contact during this period is exceptional — and she will remember it.

 Phase 04